NucleonRabbit/TeamTalkStation-TTS/README.md

 **TeamTalkStation-TTS** is a ***free and open source*** teamwork system project based on BSD-3 Clause License

-This project includes both server(developing) and client
+This project includes both server(developing) and client(developing)